Skip to main content

 - Name collected after first login

-This is how user authentication actually works in a production system — server-side sessions, secure cookies, real verification.
+From this, the compiler generates a users table and a sessions table, backend methods for login/verify/sign-out, session middleware that validates the cookie on every authenticated request, and email delivery for the code.
+This is how user authentication actually works in production — server-side sessions, secure cookies, real verification.
 Not a localStorage.setItem('loggedIn', true) hack.

 ### deleteProject